 Education & Experience

-- Bachelor’s degree in nursing (BSN) from a school accredited by the National League of Nursing with coursework that includes a community health component; or
+Bachelor's degree in nursing from a school with NLN accreditation that includes a community health component:

-- The combination of a bachelor’s degree in a related field, such as public health or health education, and at least four years of public health nursing experience, may be substituted for the BSN requirement, provided the candidate graduated from a school of nursing accredited by the NLN (diploma, AA or AS).
+The combinations of a Bachelor's degree in a related field, such as public health or health education, and at least four years of public health nursing experience.
+A master's degree in nursing may be substituted for BSN requirement, provided the candidate graduated from a school of nursing accredited by the NLN (diploma, AA or AS).

 Licenses, Certificates & Other Requirements

-- A valid license to practice as a Registered Nurse (RN) in the State of Washington is required.
-All required licenses must be maintained in an active status without suspension or revocation throughout employment.
+Possession of a valid license to practice as a Registered Nurse in the State of Washington is required.

-- Performance of job duties requires driving on a regular basis, a valid Washington State driver’s license, the use of a District fleet vehicle, and proof of appropriate auto insurance.
-Employment is contigent on completion of a successful criminal background check after initial offer.
+Performance of job duties require driving on a semi-regular basis, a valid Washington State driver's license, the use of the incumbent's personal motor vehicle, and proof of appropriate auto insurance.